Recently a reader asked me for some ideas for play activities for a 1 year old.

-Get your little one set up in her high chair and place a piece of paper on the tray.
+Get your little one set up in a high chair and place a piece of paper on the tray.

 Next put a tablespoon of one of the purees onto the paper.

-Encourage your child to use his hands and fingers to draw.
+Encourage your child to use their hands and fingers to draw.